Best Mini-Z Tires for RCP Tracks (2026)

 Surface Prep Matters as Much as Compound

 Tire compound only works as intended when the track surface is clean and properly maintained.
 RCP foam builds up rubber and dust over time, which can shift the effective grip level and make your baseline compound feel wrong.
-Before assuming you need a different compound, run a few laps and check:

-- Track cleanliness — Sweep the surface before sessions.
+- Track cleanliness.
+Sweep the surface before sessions.
 A dedicated track roller (tape, sticky side out) picks up rubber and dust.
 Most clubs do this between heat rounds.

 Summary Checklist